Pendle Hill railway station

-Pendle Hill railway station is located on the Main Western line, serving the Sydney suburb of Pendle Hill.
-It is served by Sydney Trains T1 Western and T5 Cumberland line services.
+Pendle Hill railway station is a heritage-listed railway station located on the Main Western line, serving the Sydney suburb of Pendle Hill.
+It is served by Sydney Trains' T1 Western and T5 Cumberland line services.

 History

 Pendle Hill station opened on 12 April 1924.
 The station was rebuilt in the 1940s when the Main Western line was quadrupled.

 In August 2017, work was completed on an upgrade to the station.
 Like the neighbouring stations at Wentworthville and Toongabbie.
 The upgrade included a new footbridge, concourse and lifts as part of the Station Accessibility Upgrade Program.